'Long Covid' FAQs

 Long Covid is yet another way in which the Covid-19 virus is different from other viruses like the flu.

-Young, fit people can be affected.
-Newcastle United footballers, for example, Jamaal Lascelles and Allan Saint-Maximin are among the most recent to say they have had long-term effects from Covid-19.
-A British Medical Journal articles has described multiple organ damage in young, fit patients.
+In other words, Long Covid appears to affect the younger and the fitter.
+A very good reason for young, fit people to avoid catching Covid-19.
+Newcastle United footballers, for example, Jamaal Lascelles and Allan Saint-Maximin said they have had long-term effects from Covid-19.
+An earlier British Medical Journal article described multiple organ damage in young, fit patients.

 Many people suffering from Long Covid are still unable to work at full capacity six months later according to a large-scale survey of patients.